 Exclusive interview with Marek Reichman, Chief Creative Officer at Aston Martin.

-Last week I did an interview for a newspaper with Marek Reichman, Aston Martin’s top man on all things related to design, and one part of our chat that wasn’t right for the article turned out to be just the kind of thing we like to write about here: the creative process.
+Last week I did an interview for a newspaper with Marek Reichman, Aston Martin’s top man on all things related to design.
+One part of our chat that wasn’t right for the article turned out to be just the kind of thing we like to write about here: the creative process.

 To brief or not to brief?

 When we got onto the subject of whether or not he always worked to a brief, or if, in fact, there was room for free-thinking as well, he explained how both played a key part.
 It’s well worth a read if you want to know how a top car designer goes about his business – this is what he said:

 “There’s always a brief, which is, if you like, your day-to-day bread and butter – at the moment we’re working on what’s called the Second Century Plan which is the reinvention of the marque.
 It’s us being a 106-year-old start-up and doing seven cars over seven years with one brand new car every year.